HaloChawkie/CLEVER-Connected-Learning-Engagement-Values-Online-Resilience-/README.md

 CLEVER is designed as a global, open collaboration.

-We welcome contributions from youth workers, educators, and organisations across Ireland, the UK, Europe, and the USA, and are actively building connections internationally.
+We welcome contributions from youth workers, educators, and organisations worldwide who are passionate about this area, and are actively building an international network of collaborators.

 ## Contribute